HookInTheTree/posts-app/README.md

 # About app
 This is my education project.
-I'm starting to learn ReactJS with this project
+I'm starting to learn ReactJS with this project In this app i realized list of posts, filtering and sorting for them and also paging

 # Getting Started with Create React App